SuperrSonic/dreamtagtournament-tools/README.md

 - --no-title-vo removes the last 2 voice calls on the title screen, since there's no dub for it.
 - /help will display even more info on how to use these commands.

-NOTE: mGBA version 0.9.3 was the last stable release that had the faster HLE bios decompression, it improves this game by eliminating audio stutters that would occur when the game has to decompress a lot of data, such as the stage backgrounds.
+NOTE: mGBA version 0.9.3 was the last stable release that had the faster HLE bios decompression, it improves this game by eliminating audio stutters that would occur when the game has to decompress a lot of data, such as the stage backgrounds. [mGBA 0.9.3](https://github.com/mgba-emu/mgba/releases/tag/0.9.3)

 # Credits